greenplum-db/gpdb-archive/gpdb-doc/markdown/utility_guide/ref/gpcheckcat.html.md

     `orphaned_toast_tables` - Check for orphaned TOAST tables.

-    **Note:** There are several ways a TOAST table can become orphaned where a repair script cannot be generated and a manual catalog change is required.
+    > **Note** There are several ways a TOAST table can become orphaned where a repair script cannot be generated and a manual catalog change is required.
 One way is if the `reltoastrelid` entry in *pg\_class* points to an incorrect TOAST table \(a TOAST table mismatch\).
 Another way is if both the `reltoastrelid` in *pg\_class* is missing and the `pg_depend` entry is missing \(a double orphan TOAST table\).
 If a manual catalog change is needed, `gpcheckcat` will display detailed steps you can follow to update the catalog.
 Contact VMware Support if you need help with the catalog change.

     `part_integrity` - Check *pg\_partition* branch integrity, partition with OIDs, partition distribution policy